xymor/lightrail/README.md

 * `render :errors` is a renderer extension that allows you to easily render an error as JSON.
 It is simply a convenience method for `render :json => errors, :status => 422`.
 With the `halt` mechanism above, this ends up being a common pattern in the source code: `halt :errors => { :request => "invalid" }`.

-# config.strobe.*
+# config.lightrail.*

-Lightrail adds a config.strobe namespace to your application with two main methods:
+Lightrail adds a config.lightrail namespace to your application with two main methods:

 * `remove_session_middlewares!` removes `ActionDispatch::Cookies`,
 `ActionDispatch::Session::CookieStore` and `ActionDispatch::Flash` middlewares;